Pellets

 Lubricant

-As high-speed rotary equipment is being used in the preparation of pellets so, in the pelletization process lubricants are rarely used.Although during Extrusion-Spheronization and compression, lubricants do not play important role in the formulation of pellets.
+As high-speed rotary equipment is being used in the preparation of pellets, in the pelletization process, lubricants are rarely used.Although during Extrusion-Spheronization and compression, lubricants do not play an important role in the formulation of pellets.

 Lubricants reduce the friction between the die wall and material either during the compression or at the ejection phase.